 So, if you have difficulties with heights or tend to suffer from vertigo, you may want to consider sitting this one out or going down the other side and back up that same side to avoid the sheer steepness of this portion of the trail.

-Our yurt host said that this hike is considered the most beautiful hike on any of the Azorean hikes.
+Our yurt host said that this hike is considered the most beautiful hikes on any of the Azorean islands.
 I will let you decide for yourself, but it is pretty beautiful.

-This is also the only hike considered moderate in difficulty.
+This is also the only hike considered moderate in difficulty and is not a circular route.
 You have several options here.
-Many will park a car at one end and have a taxi drop them off at the other so they can walk the entire 10km linear trail.
-This will go from Serra do Topo, down through Caldeira Santo Cristo and ending in Faja dos Cubres.
+Many will park a car at one end and have a taxi drop them off at the other so they can walk the entire 10km linear route.
+This will go from Serra do Topo, down through Caldeira de Santo Cristo and ending in Faja dos Cubres.

-Or, if you do not want to rely on a taxi you can park at Serra do Topo and hike down into Caldeira Santo Cristo and back the way you came.
+Or, if you do not want to rely on a taxi you can park at Serra do Topo and hike down into Caldeira de Santo Cristo and back the way you came.
 This is what we did.
+In my opinion, this was the best part of the trail anyway.

-The hike down was fairly easy hiking, with gently declines and a few switchbacks for the steeper sections.
-But overall, this part was not overtly challenging.
+The hike down was fairly easy, with gentle declines and a few switchbacks for the steeper sections.
+But overall, this part was not overly challenging.

 Stop at the first restaurant O Gumes.
 The other I am told is terrible.
-This place is the perfect stopping point for a beer and some lunch.
+This place is the perfect stopping point for a beer and some lunch at the end of the hike down.
 The clams are horrendously expensive but if you really want to try them be prepared to get a large amount but you’re going to pay around €50.

 My opinion?
 Get the sausage and a sandwich with your beer instead.